All Episodes

 They hope to have a production model ready to show people.

-The lower gas mileage, no gas mileage here.
+Lower gas mileage, no gas mileage here.

-I mean, this thing is is uh is is purely electric.
+I mean, this thing is purely electric.

 And I've talked to him about it.

-You know, they they believe uh Lutz doesn't believe in global warming at all, things man-made hoax, but their customers, you know, want X, believe it, they've got to satisfy what their customers want.
+They believe Lutz doesn't believe in global warming and all things and man-made hopes, but their customers, you know, want X, believe it.

-It's a dual-head sort.
+It's a dual-edge sword.

 He's really proud about this.

-And we've had the the Chevy Tahoe hybrid.
+And we've had the Chevy Tahoe Hybrid.

-And it got what did it get?
+And it got, what did it get?

-You can see this at Rushlinball.com.
+You can see this at RushLimbo.com.

-It is, it's it's being delivered here tomorrow.
+It's being delivered here tomorrow.

 We always fight over who gets to drive these first.